diku-dk/RAINBOW/docs/my_collections/_help_pages/git_usage.md

 ---
 layout: page
-title: "How to use Git"
+title: "How to use Git?"
 permalink: my_collections/help_pages/git_usage/
 ---
-# How to use Git
+# How to use Git?
 TBA